-It’s about to turn into the month of Aries which is between March 21st and April 20th.
-Aries is normally represented by the ram.
-Someone with this Zodiac sign tends to be driven, optimistic, passionate yet impatient, moody and can be aggressive.
-The birthstone for this sign as well as the month of April is associated with diamond….. the lucky devils!
+It’s now the month of Aries which is between March 21st and April 20th.
+Aries is normally represented by the ram and someone with this Zodiac sign tends to be driven, optimistic, passionate yet impatient, moody and can be aggressive.
+The birthstone for this sign as well as the month of April is diamond….. the lucky devils!
 In the next few weeks we will tell you about the main characteristics of a diamond; the 4 C’s.
-In today’s blog post we are telling you a bit about the cut of a diamond.
+In today’s post we are telling you a bit about the cut of a diamond.

 How can you tell if you have a good cut?

 It’s obvious that you need to find a specialist be it us, Origin 31, or someone else but if you wanted to do some independent research then look at the characteristics of the stone you are looking at then read on.

 When buying a stone for an engagement or significant event then the majority of time you will be offered a certificated stone.
 We are great advocates of GIA certificated stones (Gemmological Institute of America, no this is not an ad) as throughout our extensive time in the jewellery trade they are the best independent body to assess the diamonds and gemstones.
 They produce the best unbiased reports.
 On a diamond certificate the diamond characteristics have been graded and stated on this document; relating to the cut of the stone you will find 3 assessments which is the cut, polish and symmetry.

 Polish; how shiny are the facets of the stone under a 10x magnification?
 Windows in a house wouldn’t look great or let in as much light if they had lumps and bumps or scratches, it is the same with a diamond.